effector/effector/README.md

 ## Introduction

-Effector is an effective multi store state manager for Javascript apps(React/Vue/Node.js), that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good support types and high capacity API.
+Effector is an effective multi store state manager for Javascript apps __(React/Vue/Node.js)__, that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good support types and high capacity API.

-A more detailed comparison with other state managers can be found [on site]()
+A more detailed comparison with other state managers can be found [here]()

+### The effector follows five basic principles:
+- __Application stores should be as light as possible__ - the idea of adding a store for specific needs should not be frightening or damaging to the developer.
+Stores should be freely combined - the idea is that the data that an application needs can be distributed statically, showing how it will be converted during application operation.
+- __Application stores should be freely combined__ - data that the application needs can be statically distributed, showing how it will be converted in runtime.
+- __Autonomy from controversial concepts__ - no decorators, no need to use classes or proxies - this is not required to control the state of the application and therefore the api library uses only functions and simple js objects
+- __Predictability and clarity of API__ - A small number of basic principles are reused in different cases, reducing the user's workload and increasing recognition.
+For example, knowing how .watch works in events, you can guess how does function .watch in store.
+- __The application is built from simple elements__ - space and way to take any required business logic out of view, maximizing the simplicity of the components.

 ### Installation